vesterheim/vesterheim.github.io/join-give/recognition/valhalla-society/profiles/rosholt--jerry/index.md

 ---
+published: true
 layout: page
-published: true
 title: Jerry Rosholt
-description:
-keywords:
+meta_title:        # Appears on bookmarks, search results, etc...
+meta_description:  # Used in HTML head and as the description for some search engines
+# Ratio: 16:9 | Recommended: 1492px by 840px | Minimum: 746px by 420px
+hero:
+  image:
+  alt:
+  caption:
+related:

 navigation:
-   label:
   order: 1300
-   exclude: false
-sitemap:
-   label:
-   exclude: false
 pagelist:
-   label:
-   image:
   exclude: false
-search:
-   exclude: false
-related:
-   label:
-   image:
+  order:         # Defaults to navigation order
+  image:         # Defaults to cropped page hero image
   alt:
-   description:
-   exclude: false
+  caption:
+  title:         # Defaults to navigation title
+  subtitle:      # Defaults to page subtitle
+  teaser:        # Defaults to page meta-description
 ---
 Karlton “Jerry” Rosholt lived a long, eventful life even before he became involved with Vesterheim Norwegian-American Museum.
 Destined to be an award-winning news reporter and producer, Jerry was born in Glasgow, Montana, though his family moved to Minnesota early on.
 He attended Luther College in Decorah, Iowa, and graduated in 1948 with a degree in speech and business administration.